 Again, try to arrive early and experience the sunset and the transition of the lights as they come on.
 Plan to grab dinner, drinks, and enjoy the live music.

-I visited Field of Light in the summertime, so I didn’t bring a jacket, but if I visited anytime now before it ends, I would definitely dress in layers and bring a jacket.
+I visited Field of Light in the summertime, so I didn’t bring a jacket, but I went again, I would definitely check the weather and dress in layers.

 Also, be sure to wear comfortable shoes.
 The outer trail is only a half mile long, but I took several laps as I experienced the lights from different angles.

-Field of Light at Sensorio runs through January 5, 2020.
-Entrance times vary though out the year based on the sunset.
+Field of Light at Sensorio runs through June 30, 2020.
+Entrance times vary though out the year based on the time of sunset.
 Adult general admission tickets start at $27.
 For more information, I recommend visiting the official Field of Light website.